adalton/apue3/Chapter15/Readme.md

 9. Since `popen` invokes a shell to execute its _cmdstring_ argument, what happens when `cmdstring` terminates?
 (Hint: Draw all the processes involved.)

+   The process that calls `popen` forks, execs the shell with the given `cmdstring`, and blocks waiting for the shell to terminate.
+The shell parses the command line arguments, forks, execs the `cmdstring`, and blocks waiting for the program to terminate.
+When `cmdstring` terminates, control returns to the shell.
+The shell then exits, returning control to the original process.

 10. POSIX.1 specifically states that opening a FIFO for read–write is undefined.
     Although most UNIX systems allow this, show another method for opening a FIFO for both reading and writing, without blocking.